lwade/euca-wiki/Openshift-on-Eucalyptus.md

 file /usr/lib64/audit from install of glibc-2.16-30.fc18.x86_64 conflicts with file from package audit-2.2.1-2.fc18.x86_64
 ```

-It is hence advice to modify the broker.yml to include audit in the develpkgs task, see below
+It is hence advice to modify the broker.yml to include audit in the 'develpkgs' task

 ```
 - name: Devel Packages Install